fr0gger/vthunting/README.md

-    -s, --slack_report      Send the report to a Slack channel -e, --email_report      Send the report by email -t, --telegram_report   Send the report to Telegram -j, --json              Get full JSON report
+    -s, --slack_report      Send the report to a Slack channel -e, --email_report      Send the report by email -t, --telegram_report   Send the report to Telegram -m, --teams_report      Send the report to Microsoft Teams -j, --json              Get full JSON report
 ```